realworldocaml/book/en/foreign-function-interface.md

 val timeval : timeval structure typ = <abstr>
 ```

-The first command defines a new OCaml type `typeval` that we'll use to
+The first command defines a new OCaml type `timeval` that we'll use to
 instantiate the OCaml version of the `struct`.
 Creating a new OCaml type to
 reflect the underlying C type in this way means that the structure we define
 will be distinct from other structures we define elsewhere, which helps to